 It’s worth mentioning that each lender will have their own criteria when making their assessments.
-Some lenders require clean credit history whereas other lenders may approve mortgages with bad credit.
+Some lenders require a clean credit history whereas other lenders may approve mortgages with bad credit.

 The way affordability is calculated also varies with most lenders.
 The general rule of thumb is that lenders will lend up to 4x your annual income.
 This amount can be slightly more or less depending on additional circumstances.

-Your mortgage advisor will be able to explain this in greater detail and match you to the best suited lender based on your financial profile.
+Your mortgage advisor will be able to explain this in greater detail and match you to the best-suited lender based on your financial profile.

 Should I remortgage to pay debt?